Gold IRA Rollover Guide: Moving to Precious Metals from A 401k

 Gold and precious metal products held in IRAs must be bullion products.

-That is, they must be manufactured or minted primarily as a store of a certain standard weight and fineness level of gold, for the specific purpose of investment.
+They must be manufactured or minted primarily as a store of a certain standard weight and fineness level of gold for the specific investment purpose.

-This distinguishes them from numismatics, which are coins manufactured primarily for the collectors’ market or for commemorative purposes, where the specific metal content is a secondary concern.
+This fact distinguishes them from numismatics, coins manufactured primarily for the collectors’ market or commemorative purposes, where the specific metal content is a secondary concern.

-These numismatic products are considered collectibles, not bullion products, and IRAs are prohibited from owning them.
+These numismatic products are considered collectibles, not bullion products, and IRAs can’t own them.

-A proof coin is generally a bullion coin that is minted to an extraordinarily high standard of craftsmanship and beauty.
+A proof coin is generally a bullion coin minted to an extraordinarily high standard of craftsmanship and beauty.

 Proof coins may be made from specially-polished “blanks,” which are often struck twice.
-Special minting techniques may add a mirror-like effect, a 3D effect, or add ‘frosting’ for additional clarity and beauty.
+Special minting techniques may add a mirror-like, 3D effect or ‘frosting’ for additional clarity and beauty.

 These coins are commonly minted in limited quantities for collectors as commemorative editions.

-E.g., a 1-ounce American Eagle proof coin contains exactly the same metal content as a non-proof, ordinary bullion, 1-ounce American Gold Eagle.
+E.g., a 1-ounce American Eagle proof coin contains precisely the same metal content as a non-proof, ordinary bullion, 1-ounce American Gold Eagle.